austinleroy/ebml-iterable/README.md

 # Specification Implementation

 Any specification based on EBML can use this library to parse or write binary data.
 Writing needs nothing special, but parsing requires a struct implementing the `EbmlSpecification` trait.
 This trait currently requires implementation of two methods - `get_tag` and `get_tag_id`.
 These are used to convert between specific tag instances and ids.
+Implementation can be simplified by enabling the `"derive-spec"` feature flag and using the provided macro.
 Custom specification implementations can refer to [webm-iterable][webm-iterable] as an example.

+# Features

+There is currently only one optional feature in this crate, but that may change over time as needs arise.

+* **derive-spec** -
+    When enabled, this provides a macro to simplify implementations of the `EbmlSpecification` trait.
+This introduces dependencies on [`syn`](https://crates.io/crates/syn), [`quote`](https://crates.io/crates/quote), and [`proc-macro2`](https://crates.io/crates/proc-macro2), so expect compile times to increase a little.

 # State of this project